qmk/qmk_firmware/docs/faq_keymap.md

 Karabiner - Keymapping tool on Mac OSX - ignores inputs from RN-42 module by default.
 You have to enable this option to make Karabiner working with your keyboard. https://github.com/tekezo/Karabiner/issues/403#issuecomment-102559237

-See these for the deail of this problem. https://github.com/tmk/tmk_keyboard/issues/213 https://github.com/tekezo/Karabiner/issues/403
+See these for the detail of this problem. https://github.com/tmk/tmk_keyboard/issues/213 https://github.com/tekezo/Karabiner/issues/403